kimdurante/intro-to-gdal/content/raster.md

 ## Exploring Data (gdalinfo)

 Use ```gdalinfo``` to list information about raster data.
-This will output data properties including file format, projection, extent, metadata, and raster band information.
+This will output data properties including file format, projection, extent, metadata, and raster band information

-Run the following command:
+Run the following command

 ```
-$ gdalinfo geotiffs/SF1987.tif
+$ gdalinfo SF/SF1987.tif
 ```

-You should see a large block of output text, beginning with:
+You should see a large block of output text, beginning with

 ```
 Driver: GTiff/GeoTIFF